 You have the knowledge to get started in jazz improvisation.
 Skip the shortcuts and go straight to the source.
 Approach it like the masters did and you’ll learn how to improvise jazz like a pro.

-Top Jazz Advice Lessons to stay motivated and inspired on your journey to play jazz:
+Top Lessons to stay motivated and inspired on your jazz improvisation journey:

 Your ultimate guide for learning how to improvise jazz